 Medical Uses of Mercury

 The line between alchemy and medicine was not always clear.
 In 2nd century China, the study of mercury centered on a search for an elixir of life to confer longevity or immortality.
-The prominent Chinese alchemist Ko Hung, who lived in the 4th century, believed that man is what he eats, and so by eating gold he could attain perfection.
+The prominent Chinese alchemist Ge Hong or Ko Hung (283 -343 C.E.) , who lived in the 4th century, believed that man is what he eats, and so by eating gold he could attain perfection.
 Yet, he reasoned, a true believer was likely to be poor, and so it was necessary to find a substitute for the precious metal.
 This, in his estimation, could be accomplished by making gold from cinnabar.
-Ko Hung’s other uses for cinnabar included smearing it on the feet to enable a person to walk on water, placing it over a doorway to ward off thieves, and combining it with raspberry juice to enable elderly men to beget children. (reference)
+Ge Hong’s other uses for cinnabar included smearing it on the feet to enable a person to walk on water, placing it over a doorway to ward off thieves, and combining it with raspberry juice to enable elderly men to beget children. (reference)

 In the era before antibiotics, sexually-transmitted diseases were deadly.
 Some scholars believe that syphilis was the most critical medical problem of the first half of the 16th century.
 A great number of printed works dealing with syphilis first appeared at the end of the 15th century when it was known by such names as "morbus gallicius," "the French disease," "the pox," and "lues venera."
 In the desperate search for a cure, it was almost inevitable that various forms of mercury would be tried.
 Indeed, the treatment appeared to benefit some patients.
-While it is unclear whether mercury actually did cure syphilis (some cases of the disease resolve spontaneously), the use of mercury therapy continued into the early 20th century.
+Mercury was the remedy of choice for syphilis in Protestant Europe.
+Paracelsus (1493-1541) formulated mercury as an ointment because he recognised the toxicity and risk of poisoning when administrating mercury as an elixir.
+Mercury was already being used in Western Europe to treat skin diseases.
+Mercury ointments continued to be used well into the 19th and early 20th century.

 The dominating medical use of Hg, (in metallic form and as calomel, Hg2Cl2), in Sweden in the second half of the 19th century indicates that some persons were highly exposed to Hg, mainly for treatment of syphilis, and 0.3-1% of the population of 3.5-5 millions were treated for venereal diseases (10 000-50 000 persons).
 However, the per capita consumption of Hg was low in Sweden during this period, contrary to the USA, where most Hg was used in gold mining, causing direct human exposure when Hg is emitted as vapor during the burning process.
 The total number of persons engaged in gold mining in the USA is not known, but in 1899 between 50 000 and 100 000 gold miners rushed to Yukon Valley in Alaska and western Canada. (reference)